chaotic-society/chebyshev/README.md

 ### Output customization
 The additional `output` module, not directly used for testing, makes it possible to customize the output of the tests, such as which fields to print and how to display them.
 Customization options are available through the `output::state` structure and are automatically applied to the other modules.

+### Randomized tests
+The `random` module works in conjunction with the three testing modules to randomize test inputs and provide distribution sampling capabilities for your test units.

 ## Features